Konstantin Stiskin, founder of Finom tells us about online financial services.

 Tell us about you, your career, and how you founded Finom.

-Konstantin Stiskin: My name is Konstantin Stiskin, and I am 31 years old.
-I was born and raised in Moscow, and I am the father of two amazing kids.
-I am the co-founder of FINOM, where I supervise licensed operation, fundraising, and business development.
+Konstantin Stiskin: I am 31 years old and was born and raised in Moscow.
+I am also a father of two amazing kids and the co-founder of FINOM, where I supervise licensed operation, fundraising, and business development.

 I started my career in 2011, and the best offer I got was a VC fund called Runa Capital.
 Since then, VC became my passion, job, and hobby.
 Since then, I have been working across many different sectors.
 The most successful investment and entrepreneurial activities of mine were fintech, genetics, and marketplaces.
 I am actually directly involved in multiple tech companies as a board member, for example – Genotek, a leading Russian genetic testing company.